-With Outrage Coda (the third episode of his Outrage trilogy) actor-director Takeshi Kitano (Sonatin, Hana-Bi, Kikujiro) takes us, once more, into Yakuza intrigues.
+With Outrage Coda (the third episode of his Outrage trilogy) actor-director Takeshi Kitano (Sonatine, Hana-Bi, Kikujiro No Natsu) takes us, once more, into Yakuza intrigues.

 This time around, Otomo (Takeshi) is on a killing rampage to rub out almost everything that walks on two legs in order to settle a dispute between rival gangs.

 A kind of safe choice where you know what you’ll get as a spectator.
-It doesn’t cover any new territories for Takeshi who gives himself minimum screen time, so when he appears you are in for stylish violence delivered with offbeat humor.
+It doesn’t cover any new territory for Kitano who gives himself minimum screen time, so when he appears you are in for stylish violence delivered with offbeat humor.
 Business as usual.

 (Tuesday October 10, 4:00 PM Cineplex Odeon Quartier SALLE 10)